Community Led Housing

 This register is for the council to find out if co-housing is something that people living in the Wyre Forest district are interested in.
 In the future we plan to use this database to connect interested parties and provide support and guidance to individuals who are interested in taking their first steps towards a co-housing community.

 You can find out more about Cohousing by visiting the UK Cohousing network

 Co-operative and tenant controlled housing

-A Housing Co-op is a housing organisation where members (tenants) democratically control and manage their homes.
-Housing Cooperatives have open and voluntary membership and are independent of external organisations.
+A housing o-operative is a housing organisation where members (tenants) democratically control and manage their homes.
+Housing co-operatives have open and voluntary membership and are independent of external organisations.

 The Confederation of Co-operative Housing provides further details on co-operative and tenant controlled housing.